pydicom/pynetdicom/README.rst

         from pynetdicom import AE

         # The Verification SOP Class has a UID of 1.2.840.10008.1.1
+        #   we can use the UID string directly
         ae = AE(scu_sop_class=['1.2.840.10008.1.1'])

         # Associate with a peer DICOM AE